kumbulanit/t-sql/tech company/untitled/Module 5 - Sorting and Filtering Data/Lesson3_Filtering_Data_with_TOP_and_OFFSET-FETCH.md

         e.HireDate,
         d.DepartmentName
     FROM Employees e
-    INNER JOIN Departments d ON e.d.DepartmentID = d.DepartmentID
+    INNER JOIN Departments d ON d.DepartmentID = d.DepartmentID
     WHERE e.IsActive = 1
       AND (@SearchTerm IS NULL
            OR e.FirstName LIKE '%' + @SearchTerm + '%'
            OR e.LastName LIKE '%' + @SearchTerm + '%'
            OR e.JobTitle LIKE '%' + @SearchTerm + '%')
-      AND (@DepartmentFilter IS NULL OR e.d.DepartmentID = @DepartmentFilter) AND e.BaseSalary >= @MinSalary
+      AND (@DepartmentFilter IS NULL OR d.DepartmentID = @DepartmentFilter) AND e.BaseSalary >= @MinSalary
 ),
 PaginatedResults AS (